idia-astro/pipelines/README.md

         processMeerKAT.py -R -C myconfig.txt

-This will create `submit_pipeline.sh`, which you can then run like `./submit_pipeline.sh` to submit all pipeline jobs to the SLURM queue.
+This will create `submit_pipeline.sh`, which you can then run with `./submit_pipeline.sh` to submit all pipeline jobs to the SLURM queue.

-Other convenience scripts are also created that allow you to monitor and (if necessary) kill the jobs. `summary.sh` provides a brief overview of the status of the jobs in the pipeline, `findErrors.sh` checks the log files for commonly reported errors, and `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other jobs you might have running.
+Other convenient scripts are also created that allow you to monitor and (if necessary) kill the jobs. `summary.sh` provides a brief overview of the status of the jobs in the pipeline, `findErrors.sh` checks the log files for commonly reported errors, and `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other jobs you might have running.

 For help, run `processMeerKAT.py -h`, which provides a brief description of all the command line arguments.